dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/optimizing-performance-2d-graphics-and-imaging.md

 ## StreamGeometry Objects
  The <xref:System.Windows.Media.StreamGeometry> object is a lightweight alternative to <xref:System.Windows.Media.PathGeometry> for creating geometric shapes.
 Use a <xref:System.Windows.Media.StreamGeometry> when you need to describe a complex geometry. <xref:System.Windows.Media.StreamGeometry> is optimized for handling many <xref:System.Windows.Media.PathGeometry> objects and performs better when compared to using many individual <xref:System.Windows.Media.PathGeometry> objects.

- The following example uses attribute syntax to create a triangular <xref:System.Windows.Media.StreamGeometry> in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+ The following example uses attribute syntax to create a triangular <xref:System.Windows.Media.StreamGeometry> in XAML.

  [!code-xaml[GeometriesMiscSnippets_snip#StreamGeometryTriangleExampleWholePage](~/samples/snippets/xaml/VS_Snippets_Wpf/GeometriesMiscSnippets_snip/XAML/StreamGeometryExample.xaml#streamgeometrytriangleexamplewholepage)]